Scott Heron

 Scott’s broad shoulders betray a 20-year obsession with wheelchair sports.
 Since 1984 he has participated in volleyball, basketball, athletics (javelin, shot-put, and discus), weight lifting and racquetball.
 He was a five-time provincial champion in field events when he retired to focus on his favourite sport, racquetball.

 Scott went on to take top spot in the National ‘B’ division in wheelchair racquetball in 1990.
 Due to a neck injury, he left Racquetball in 1994 holding 7th place in the National ‘A’ rankings, only to return in 1997 to take 3rd place in the National Racquetball Championships.
-He is now retired from competitive wheelchair sports but continues to enjoy hand-cycling and fishing with his children.
+He is now retired from competitive wheelchair sports but continues to enjoy hand-cycling and fishing with his children and grandchildren.